 So, that about concludes the ramble-y, emotional portion of this post.
 Now I’d like to talk for a minute about how I manage Morale Fiber.
 My revenue comes from two main sources: paid pattern sales and selling ad space on my blog.

-Selling ad space on my blog also provide revenue, but it’s less than 5% of my overall take.
+Selling ad space on my blog also provide revenue, but it’s not much.
 And, let’s face it – it’s kind of ugly.
 I avoided doing it for a while because it was so ugly, but over several years of blogging I had too many images for my free blog plan to host and so I had to move to a paid plan.
 Ad space revenue helps me pay for the yearly subscription to keep my blog going so you can get all the latest updates and all those sweet freebies!
 Every time you view my blog page, I make a slight fraction of a penny.

 A pretty good portion of my free time outside of my day job is spent managing Morale Fiber by making social media posts and responding to questions and e-mails for both my paid and my free patterns.
 I love to talk shop which is great because I end up doing it A LOT <3